sfu-stats-beerz/sfu-stats-beerz.github.io/README.md

 ![](images/filename.PNG)

-Paste the text content into the document.
+Paste the text of an email or whatever you want to post into the document.

 Add a header at the top that follows this format: